 Trotternish coastline

-Trotternish coastline is a famous spot for geologists worldwide.
-It is a living outdoor museum featuring interpretive panels in several areas discussing the Middle Jurassic period when dinosaurs roamed this unique land.
-Walk along the beaches filled with fossils and maybe you will discover a dinosaur bone or tooth embedded within a rock.
-Arrow heads can also be spotted here dating from the Neolithic era.
+The Trotternish coastline is a famous spot for geologists worldwide.
+It is a living outdoor museum featuring interpretive panels in several areas discussing the Middle Jurassic period, when dinosaurs roamed this unique land.
+Walk along the beaches filled with fossils, and maybe you will discover a dinosaur bone or tooth embedded within a rock.
+Arrowheads dating from the Neolithic era can also be spotted here.
 The nearby Dinosaur Museum features a noteworthy collection.

 Stafain Dinosaur Museum